-Notice of a crime will generally be provided as soon as reasonably practicable after the crime has been reported to UUDPS, a determination has been made that the report is credible, and the determination has been made that the crime presents a serious or continuing threat to the campus community.
-Timely warnings will be issued as soon as pertinent information is available.
+A timely warning notice will generally be provided as soon as reasonably practicable after the crime has been reported to UUDPS, a determination has been made that the report is credible, and the determination has been made that the crime presents a serious or continuing threat to the campus community.
 The University Communications Office, in consultation with UUDPS, the Office of General Counsel, and other university departments, as appropriate, will craft and issue the timely warning.